Aftermath of the July Uprising: Domestic

 Tonight Bangladesh will be freed from the pilgrimage site of fascism.

-Several civil society members and political organisations condemned the vandalism, while the press wing of the chief adviser referred it as "unexpected and undesirable" and stating it as a "manifestation of anger triggered by Sheikh Hasina's provocative remarks against the July uprising".
+Several civil society members and political organisations condemned the vandalism, while the press wing of the chief adviser referred it as "unexpected and undesirable" and stating it as a "manifestation of anger triggered by Sheikh Hasina's provocative remarks against the July Uprising".

 On 7 February 2025, protesters launched an attack on the house of AKM Mozammel Haque, former Minister of Liberation War Affairs, as a part of the Bulldozer March, during which an unidentified individual at a local mosque announced that people were attacking the former minister's home, leading locals to attack the protesters.
 15 individuals were injured in the attack and one later succumbed to his injuries.
 In response to the escalating violence, the interim government launched a nationwide crackdown dubbed "Operation Devil Hunt".
 By 10 February 2025, security forces had arrested over 1,300 individuals suspected of involvement in the unrest.
 The Adviser of Home Affairs, Jahangir Alam Chowdhury, vowed that operations would continue "until we uproot the devils".

 Abroad

-Following incidents of violence against minorities, a Hindu monk Chinmoy Krishna Das, also known as Krishna Das Prabhu, emerged as a lead figure in the Hindu rights movement.
-On 25 November 2024, Das was arrested from Hazrat Shahjalal International Airport on charges of sedition.
+Following incidents of violence against minorities, a Hindu monk Chinmoy Krishna Das, emerged as a lead figure in the Hindu rights movement.
+On 25 November 2024, Das was arrested from Hazrat Shahjalal International Airport on alleged charges of sedition.
 His arrest was based on allegations that he and others had disrespected Bangladesh's national flag by hoisting a saffron flag above it during a Hindu rights rally in Chittagong in October 2024.
 This act was perceived as a challenge to national sovereignty and is criminalized under Article 123A of Bangladesh Penal Code.

 In response to Das's arrest, on 2 December 2024, members of the Hindu Sangharsh Samity, a far-right Hindutva group affiliated with the Vishva Hindu Parishad, forcibly entered the premises of the Bangladesh Assistant High Commission in Agartala, Tripura.
 The attackers vandalized property and set fire to the Bangladeshi national flag.
 The incident reportedly took place in the presence of local law enforcement, who did not intervene.

 The Government of Bangladesh condemned the attack, describing it as "pre-planned" and a violation of the 1961 Vienna Convention on Diplomatic Relations.
 In protest, Bangladesh summoned the Indian High Commissioner in Dhaka to formally express its concerns.
 In response, India's Ministry of External Affairs described the incident as "deeply regrettable" and assured to address the situation.
 Later, seven individuals were detained on suspicion of being involved in the attack and three policemen posted at the Assistant High Commission area were suspended for alleged negligence in duty.